pulp-platform/pulp-builder/README.md

-# PULP SDK builder
+# PULP builder

 ## About

-This module is a simplified build process for the PULP SDK.
+This module is a build process for the PULP runtime.

-### GVSOC build

-You need to first install the Linux dependencies (see [below](#dependencies)).

-Choose the configuration for which you want to compile gvsoc, for example:

-    $ source configs/gap_rev1.sh

-Then execute this script:

-    $ ./scripts/build-gvsoc

-You can open install/doc/vp/index.html to see the documentation.

-To use it, first source this file, this will put all install files in the `PATH`:

-    $ source setup.sh

-Then you can go to examples/fork/gap_rev1 and execute:

-    $ pulp-run --platform=gvsoc --config=gap_rev1 --binary=test prepare run

 ### Runtime build

 You need to first install the Linux dependencies (see [below](#dependencies)).

+Get the submodules:

+    $ git submodule update --init

 Choose the configuration for which you want to compile the runtime, for example:

-    $ source configs/gap_rev1.sh
+    $ source configs/pulp.sh

 Then execute this script:

     $ ./scripts/build-runtime

-To use it, first source this file, this will put all install files in the `PATH`:

-    $ source sdk-setup.sh

 Then you can get one of the pulp example, compile and run it.